 Masters in Oriental Medicine with Chinese and Japanese Acupuncture

 Licensed in Massachusetts by the Board of Medicine

 Harvard Medical School Continuing Education

 B.S. in Human Development with Honors and Distinctions

 Kathia was on the Board of Directors for the Global Acupuncture Project (GAP) from 2011 to 2015, an organization that teaches local health providers to use acupuncture in communities of need around the world.
 Through GAP, Kathia personally volunteered to train health care practitioners in Uganda and collected research data for a study, along with Lisa Conboy, Ph.D. and Richard Mandell, Lic.Ac.
 She then presented the positive results at the Society for Acupuncture in Research in April 2013.
 Later, this pilot study was published in Global Advances in Health and Medicine in July 2014.

-Locally, Kathia has worked as an acupuncturist and herbalist at the Roxbury Community Health Center, Pathways to Wellness at the South End Community Health Center, Shattuck Hospital, and the New England School of Acupuncture Student Clinic, Exhale Spa at Battery Wharf, Harvard Square Chiropractic, and OM NAMO yoga studio, and Acupuncture Together.
+Locally, Kathia has worked as an acupuncturist and herbalist at the Roxbury Community Health Center, Pathways to Wellness at the South End Community Health Center, Shattuck Hospital, Harvard Square Chiropractic, Exhale Spa, Acupuncture Together, and Norwood Hospital.
 Kathia has also been a Teaching Assistant at the New England School of Acupuncture for a number of classes.
+She currently participates in acupuncture research at MGH.
 Her diverse experiences have led to her holistic knowledge base and skills.
-She currently owns Waterlily Wellness, her private acupuncture practice and at Norwood Hospital.